How to grow your retirement savings

 Change your investment plan

 You might want to look closely at your investment plan as you approach retirement.
-Think about how long you have until you plan to retire - and how long you’ll need your retirement savings to last.
+Think about how long you have until you plan to retire - and how long you’re likely to need your retirement savings to last.

 If you live until you’re in your late 80s or 90s, you might have an investment timeframe of up to 30 years.
 This might mean you could afford to take more risk with your choice of retirement investment plan or super investment plan.